CristinaIonescu1/Amsterdam-House-Price-Regression/README.md

 # Amsterdam-House-Price-Regression
 Real estate price prediction model using Multiple Linear Regression with Ridge and Lasso regularization.
 Features hyperparameter tuning (GridSearchCV) and multicollinearity analysis.
+This project performs a predictive analysis of Amsterdam housing prices, following a complete Data Science workflow: from data cleaning to regression model optimization.
+The process began with a rigorous preprocessing stage where, starting from an initial dataset of 920 records, I handled missing values in the Price column and applied the IQR (Interquartile Range) method to remove 67 outliers (prices above €1,225,000).
+This resulted in a refined and balanced dataset of 849 observations.
+To streamline the modeling process, I dropped non-analytical text columns (Address, Zip) and addressed multicollinearity by removing the Room variable, which exhibited a strong correlation (0.74) with property Area.
+The core objective was to evaluate whether Ridge and Lasso Regularization could outperform standard Linear Regression.
+After optimizing the alpha hyperparameter via GridSearchCV, the results demonstrated that the Ridge model (alpha=0.1) provides superior stability and robustness, effectively preventing overfitting while maintaining high predictive accuracy.